JoinColony/colonyNetwork/docs/_Interface_IRecovery.md

 ### `setStorageSlotRecovery`

 Update value of arbitrary storage variable.
+Can only be called by user with recovery role.

 **Parameters**